HMS P38 (1941)

-HMS P38 was a Royal Navy U-class submarine built by Vickers-Armstrong at Barrow-in-Furness.
+HMS P38 was a Royal Navy U-class submarine built by Vickers-Armstrongs at Barrow-in-Furness.

 Career

 P38 had a short-lived career with the Royal Navy.
 Commissioned in October 1941, she was assigned to operate with the 10th Flotilla based at Malta for operations in the Mediterranean Sea in January 1942, under the command of Lieutenant Rowland Hemingway.
-On her first patrol she sank the Italian merchant ship Ariosto of 4,116 tons off Cape Afrika, Tunisia on 15 February 1942.
+On her first patrol she sank the Italian cargo ship off Cap Afrique, Tunisia on 15 February 1942.
 138 Allied prisoners of war aboard were lost.
 This was the only successful attack by P38.